KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/utility/timeout_indicator.rst

    * - Parameter
      - Value
      - Description
-   * - Indicator color
+   * - Indicator Color
-     -
+     - Picker
      - Set the color for the countdown (or count-up) indicator
    * - Time
-     -
+     - Integer
      - Set the time value.
 Range is from 0 (default, bar is full or at 100%) to 1000 (bar is gone or at 0%).
    * - Transparency
-     -
+     - Percentage
      - Define the transparency of the indicator